-We provide in house data recovery for hard drives, cd roms, flash drives and Solid State Drives (SSD)
+We provide in house data recovery for hard drives, cd roms, flash drives and Solid State Drives (SSD) for the cities in South Orange County, California.

 DATA RECOVERY For Regular Disk

 For rotational drives, most hard drives fail incrementally.
 If the motor spins and the heads move, most failures are bad blocks.
 This is where parts of the disks is unreadable, but other parts are.
 So data recovery is able to retrieve the data from parts that are readable.
-Fortunately, not all data of the drive is valuable to the customer.
+Fortunately, not all data on the drive is valuable to the customer.
 Much of the drive is devoted to operating system information.
 So even though some of the data is corrupted, it may be possible to reconstruct the useful information from the remaining good parts of the drive.
 However, this may be a long, time consuming process.

 Sometimes there are complete failures, like the motor no longer spins, or the heads are out of alignment, and clicks as it searches back and forth for the alignment mark.
 In these cases, the data is safe, but unable to access, so the drive must be opened and then the platters placed on a separate motor and head assembly and extracted.